textpipe/textpipe/README.md

 # textpipe: clean and extract metadata from text

-`textpipe` is a Python package for making raw text in to clean and readable and extracting metadata of that text.
-Its functionalities include transforming raw text into readable and clear text by removing `HTML` tags and extracting metadata such as the number of words and named entities from the text.
+`textpipe` is a Python package for converting raw text in to clean, readable text and extracting metadata from that text.
+Its functionalities include transforming raw text into readable text by removing HTML tags and extracting metadata such as the number of words and named entities from the text.

 ## Features